AMSTerUsers/AMSTer_Distribution/README.md

 - applying Tropospheric and/or Ionospheric and/or Geodetic corrections to the interferometric products;
 - improving the geometric accuracy in Sentinel-1 images up to the centimetric-level at the geocoding step.

+AMSTer can also process atmospheric corrections using MANGO and GACOS products.

 Geocoded amplitude, coherence, interferometric phase and deformation maps are computed using AMSTer Engine, a command line InSAR processor derived from the Centre Spatial de Liege (CSL) InSAR Suite (CIS)[Derauw, 1999; Derauw et al, 2019].